Skip to main content

 A sophisticated analysis of menopausal metabolic dysregulation requires a systems-biology perspective, examining the intricate interplay between the endocrine, metabolic, and immune systems.
 The cessation of ovarian follicular activity and the subsequent decline in circulating 17β-estradiol precipitates a cascade of downstream effects that extend far beyond reproductive physiology.

 The loss of estradiol-mediated signaling, particularly through estrogen receptor alpha (ERα), is a primary driver of the adverse metabolic phenotype observed in postmenopausal women.
-This phenotype is characterized by a shift in distribution towards visceral depots, impaired glucose homeostasis, dyslipidemia, and a low-grade, chronic inflammatory state.
+This phenotype is characterized by a shift in adipose tissue distribution towards visceral depots, impaired glucose homeostasis, dyslipidemia, and a low-grade, chronic inflammatory state.

 ERα is expressed in key metabolic tissues, including hepatocytes, adipocytes, skeletal myocytes, and pancreatic β-cells.
 In these tissues, estradiol, acting via ERα, exerts a protective metabolic influence.
 It promotes insulin sensitivity, suppresses lipogenesis in the liver, and encourages subcutaneous fat storage over visceral accumulation.
 The decline in estradiol disrupts these homeostatic mechanisms.